 - Development of a numerical calculation scheme with high accuracy and high efficiency

 In order to support the clarification and the systematization of the physical mechanisms of fusion plasma confinement, the search of complexity science as basic research which support them, and the collaborative research which establishes the simulation science, NIFS developed this system.
-Called “Plasma Simulator,” this is a composite system from the execution of the simulation to the data processing, including the above-mentioned VR system through the high-speed network in order to advance consistently and efficiently the collaborative research on simulation.
-The main massive parallel computer server is PRIMEHPC FX100 (2,592 nodes) by Fujitsu, which was introduced in June 2015.
-The capacity of the main memory is 81 terabytes and the computational performance is 2.62 petaflops.
+Called “Plasma Simulator RAIJIN,” this is a composite system from the execution of the simulation to the data processing, including the above-mentioned VR system through the high-speed network in order to advance consistently and efficiently the collaborative research on simulation.
+The main massive parallel computer server is SX-Aurora TSUBASA (4,320 Vector Engines (VE)) by NEC, which was introduced in July 2020.
+The capacity of the main memory is 202 tebibytes and the computational performance is 10.5 petaflops.